 Beginning January 1, 2009, MIPPA enabled people new to Medicare have one full year after enrolling in Medicare Part B to get their one Medicare-covered physical, "Welcome to Medicare Exam," and the Part B deductible is waived for purposes of getting the Welcome to Medicare physical.
 The physical includes body mass measurement and an end-of-life planning consultation.

 Changes to Part B Psychiatric Services Co-Pays

 As of 2009, most out-patient psychiatric services were subject to a 50% co-insurance, as opposed to the 20% co-insurance charged for most other Part B services.
 The only exception to this rule is psychiatric diagnostic and brief medications management services, which has always been at the 20 percent coinsurance level.
 By 2014, psychiatric services will become like other Part B services with only 20% co-insurance.
 This change is being phased in between 2010 and 2014: 2010 and 2011, 45 percent co-insurance; 2012, 40 percent co-insurance; 2013, 35 percent co-insurance; 2014 and thereafter, 20 percent co-insurance

 Rehabilitation Therapies Cost and Coverage Caps

 In 2010, coverage caps for Physical Therapy (PT) and Speech/Language Therapy (SLT) and Occupational Therapy (OT) will increase slightly, and the exceptions to the therapy caps ceased at the end of 2009.
-CMS Patient Brochure on Therapy Caps
+Therapy Threshold for Calendar Year 2013.

 Durable Medical Equipment, Prosthetics, Orthotics and Supplies Competitive Bidding